CodeAtRoost/Qliksense_Selection_between_apps/README.md

 # Qliksense_Selection_between_apps

 <h1>Apply selection of field values across multiple apps using native/ built-in filter components</h2>

 An example to demonstrate application of filters across multiple apps using native filter commponents and qlik apis.
+This requires no new filter components built andd saves time.
 More details can be found here http://www.codewander.com/qliksense-mashup-apply-filters-across-two-or-more-apps/

 <h2> The Approach</h2>